-As you can see, the top platforms and apps use all possible gamification aspects and elements.
+As you can see, the top platforms and apps use all possible gamification aspects.
 Let’s move on to our experience as we have worked with many startups which are now successful because of gamification use, as well.

 Our best startup experiences

 Almost every app or platform we developed had features of gamification of one form or another.
 Every business owner wants to make it big and of course, he should use all possible ways and trends for it.
 But working at the app development be careful with gamification: there are apps which should use all possible gamification features - the users will see such apps as entertainment apps (even if they are for educational purpose) and there are platforms or apps which take only a few gamification features (for example business apps) because creating the structure of video games would be generally inappropriate.
 Developing our apps we used all popular concepts of gamification.
 Let me tell you about a lifestyle app and an educational platform developed by our company.

 Maybe you look at the example of Duolingo and think the more gamification in the learning app the better.
 But everything depends on the goals and impression you want to provide with your app/platform.
 We developed an educational platform which positions itself as a serious sketching platform in the global market.
 After finishing its courses the students would find well-paid jobs.

 Too much gamification would look like a kindergarten class and without gamification the learning process usually becomes boring.
 In this case, it has been decided not to bring too much of gamification because its features should motivate and engage students and not distract them.

 Read our article: How to develop an e-learning platform: steps, challenges and solutions.